 We have seen where and when you should use SMTP and web APIs.
 But how can you integrate them into your application?
 To do this, you will need email service providers.
 Here are six providers that let you use both SMTP and API services:

-Gmail is among the most well-known email service providers, and Google offers both SMTP as well as the REST API for free.
+Gmail is among the most well-known email service providers, and Google offers both SMTP and the REST API for free.
 Various online code examples contain references to the smtp.gmail.com server.
-Additionally, the REST API sets a lot of patterns and is an excellent choice for newcomers.
+Additionally, the REST API sets many patterns and is an excellent choice for newcomers.

 Meant to be used by programmers, Mailgun is a completely commercial email service.
 You may send, reply to, and monitor emails using the robust email APIs that are provided.
 The SMTP relay service offered by Mailgun is a good option if you want a more conventional method of email transport.
 It provides 10,000 emails for free each month.